drewschrauf/link-value/README.md

 ## Example

 Let's solve the classic problem of making a form to edit items in a list of values.
-Our container holds the state and renders a Form taking a `value` (the list of books) and an `onChange` listener.
+Our container holds the state and renders a Form taking a `value` (a list of books) and an `onChange` listener.

 ```javascript
 class Container extends Component {